AI-SDC/ACRO/docs/source/user_guide/getting_started.rst

 disclosure control for research outputs.
 It wraps common analysis functions, automatically checking for potential privacy disclosures before outputs leave a secure data environment.

-From v0.4.12, ACRO's checking logic is driven by a formal ontology  see `How ACRO's Ontology-Driven Architecture Works`_ below for an explanation of what that means in practice.
+From v1.0 onwards, ACRO's checking logic is driven by a formal ontology  see `How ACRO's Ontology-Driven Architecture Works`_ below for an explanation of what that means in practice.

 Key Concepts